 When your house is up for sale, make sure you have easy access to all information a buyer might require.
 Give them the contact information for the contractors you have hired along with a description of their work.
 Buyers are risking a lot of money on even a modest home, so they definitely want their questions answered.
 If you can answer them and put them at ease, you have a better chance of selling your property.

 Adding energy efficient items can entice buyers.
 Using energy monitors, outdoor solar energy lights, LED bulbs, or anything with an Energy Star rating, can make people more interested in your place since they can reap the savings without buying anything.

-Windows are always a strong selling point of any home, and having clean windows gives the property an updated look and feel.
+Having clean windows gives your whole house a fresh atmosphere.
 The natural sunlight really opens up dark spaces, and clean windows can hide the fact that the actual hardware may be a little outdated.
-Buyers will never know that you spent a few hours scrubbing, but they will notice the difference.
+While a potential buyer may not realize the time you dedicated to cleaning the windows, they will definitely feel the effects.